svo/verium-miner/README.md

-# VeriCoin Miner
+# Verium Miner

-The purpose of this project is to provide mechanisms for developing, testing and deploying VeriCoin miners.
+The purpose of this project is to provide mechanisms for developing, testing and deploying Verium miners.

 __Donations:__ if you find this project helpful I suggest donating to the creator of [cpuminer-opt](https://github.com/JayDDee/cpuminer-opt) via __BitCoin__ address `12tdvfF7KmAsihBXQXynT6E6th2c2pByTT?label=donations`.
 Donations to myself also appreciated at __VeriCoin__ address: `VUMA6hSTtrEbUcMLNccaSc2S5uwauUyfdU`.